JosephBarchanowicz/The-KARL-Project/README.md

 ## Software

 - **MicroPython** drivers for motor control and LEDs
-- **ROS2 Humble** nodes for high-level control, simulation, and visualization
+- **ROS2 JAZZY** nodes for high-level control, simulation, and visualization
 - **Python / C++** code for ROS2 interfaces
 - Test scripts for SPI, I²C, and UART comms integration